-Welcome to the Bay of Islands Marina, if you are arriving from an overseas port you will need to wait at the Quarantine Berth to be cleared by customs.
-If you are visiting from local waters please proceed to your assigned berth as shown on the plan above.
+Welcome to the Bay of Islands Marina, if this is your first time landing in New Zealand you will need to wait at the Quarantine Berth to be cleared by customs.
+If you've been before please proceed to your assigned berth as shown on the plan above.

-Bay of Islands events
+Bay of Islands Events